luiseeisfeld/LuiseEisfeld.github.io/_pages/about.md

 I am a [Ph.D.
 Candidate in Economics](https://www.tse-fr.eu/people/luise-eisfeld) at the [Toulouse School of Economics](https://www.tse-fr.eu).
 I am on the Job Market in 2022/2023.

 Research interests:
-* Primary: Economics of Digitization; Empirical Industrial Organization
+* Primary: Empirical Industrial Organization; Economics of Digitization
 * Secondary: Applied Microeconomics; Competition Policy

 In my research, I try to understand how digitization affects competition between firms, and ultimately market outcomes and welfare.